 Simply put, an XML sitemap is a list of all pages of your site.
 It serves as a roadmap for search engines on your site.
 With it, you’ll make sure search engines won’t miss any important content on your site.
-The XML sitemap is often categorized in posts, pages, tags or other custom post types and includes the number of images and the last modified date for every page.
+The XML sitemap is often categorized in posts, pages, tags, or other custom post types, and includes the number of images and the last modified date for every page.

 Ideally, a website doesn’t need an XML sitemap.
-If it has an internal linking structure which connects all content nicely, robots won’t need it.
+If it has an internal linking structure that connects all content nicely, robots won’t need it.
 However, not all sites have a great structure, and having an XML sitemap won’t do any harm.
 So we’d always advise having an XML site map on your site.

 8. Plus: International websites use hreflang

-If your site targets more than one country or countries where the same language is spoken, search engines need a little help to understand which countries or language you’re trying to reach.
+If your site targets more than one country or multiple countries where the same language is spoken, search engines need a little help to understand which countries or languages you’re trying to reach.
 If you help them, they can show people the right website for their area in the search results.